Made a new thread for a new package, remirror.

 - make the ranking timeout period for each mirror shorter (see option --tm for more)

 The greatest speed gain comes by selecting the mirrors properly.
+Also ranking only https mirrors saves much time.

 How to install it now?